Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Proof of main theorem

 Combining Lemma~\ref{lem:AwrGLietype} with results in~\cite{Lu97} establishes $d(A\wr G_1)$.

 \begin{lem} Let $S$ be the socle of $G_1$.
 The minimum number of generators of the wreath product $A\wr G_1$ is given by

-where $q$ ranges over the set of prime numbers dividing $\order{A}$ and $\order{S}$. \end{lem} \begin{prf} The case when $S$ is a simple group of Lie type is given in Lemma~\ref{lem:AwrGLietype}.
+where $q$ ranges over the common prime divisors of $\order{A}$ and $\order{S}$. \end{lem} \begin{prf} The case when $S$ is a simple group of Lie type is given in Lemma~\ref{lem:AwrGLietype}.
 If $S$ is an alternating group, then $\Out(S)$ is abelian.
 According to~\cite[Table 1]{Atlas}, $\Out(S)$ is also abelian when $S$ is one of the sporadic groups.
-It follows that the abelian chief factors of $G$ are all trivial in the case that $S$ is an alternating simple group or one of the sporadic simple groups.
-Then for any non-trivial $\Field{p}G$\nbd module $M$, $\delta_G(M)=0$.
+Since $G_1/S$ is a subgroup of $\Out(S)$, and in the alternating and sporadic cases considered here, $\Out(S)$ is abelian, the action of $G_1$ on any abelian chief factor above $S$ is trivial.
+Therefore such chief factors are trivial as $G_1$\nbd modules.
+Then for any non-trivial $\Field{p}G_1$\nbd module $M$, $\delta_{G_1}(M)=0$.
 In this case, the formula is a direct consequence of~\cite[Corollary 5]{Lu97}. \end{prf}

 The key step of the main theorem is the following lemma, which reduces $d(W)$ to $d(A\wr G_1)$.

 \begin{lem} Let $W$~and~$A$ be as defined above.
 Then

 \end{lem} \begin{prf} We first observe that $A\wr G_1$ is a homomorphic image of $W=H\wr G_1$, and so $d(W) \geq d(A \wr G_{1})$.
 We will prove the reverse inequality in the rest of the proof.